Mon-Fri 9:00 - 17:00

 Home Inspection Fees

 A home inspection is a crucial step when purchasing real estate in Ontario.
-A home inspection can uncover potential problems with the property that may not be visible during regular viewing.
+It can uncover potential problems with the property that may not be visible during regular viewing.
 A home inspector will identify any issues with the property before the sale closes, allowing the buyer to negotiate repairs or a lower purchase price.
 The cost of a home inspection can vary depending on the size and condition of the property.
 It should be factored into your budget when purchasing real estate in Ontario.

 Appraisal Fees